gdputra/gdputra.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
 I am an assistant professor in [Information Technology](https://jteti.ugm.ac.id/) at [Universitas Gadjah Mada](https://ugm.ac.id/en).
+Please see below for [my research interest](#research-interest).

-I obtained a PhD from the [University of New South Wales](https://www.unsw.edu.au/), under the joint supervision of [Prof Salil Kanhere](https://salilkanhere.net/), [Prof Raja Jurdak](http://jurdak.com/), and [Dr Volkan Dedeoglu](https://people.csiro.au/D/V/volkan-dedeoglu).
-I received a master's degree in Computing Science from the [University of Groningen](https://www.rug.nl/) in 2017 and a bachelor's degree in Electrical Engineering from [Universitas Gadjah Mada](https://ugm.ac.id/en) in 2014.
+Previously, I obtained my PhD from the [University of New South Wales](https://www.unsw.edu.au/), under the joint supervision of [Prof Salil Kanhere](https://salilkanhere.net/), [Prof Raja Jurdak](http://jurdak.com/), and [Dr Volkan Dedeoglu](https://people.csiro.au/D/V/volkan-dedeoglu).
+I received my master's degree in Computing Science from the [University of Groningen](https://www.rug.nl/) in 2017 and bachelor's degree in Electrical Engineering from [Universitas Gadjah Mada](https://ugm.ac.id/en) in 2014.

 Research Interest
 -----------------
-My research mainly revolves around blockchain related applications in securing the Internet of Things.
-I am also interested in distributed systems and applications of machine learning algorithms.
+My research mainly revolves around cyber-physical systems and applications of machine learning algorithms.
+Recently I have been exploring blockchain related applications in securing the internet of things and distributed systems in general.

 I am always open for collaborations.
 Feel free to drop me an [email](mailto:gdputra@ugm.ac.id).